darkturo/sha256-benchmarks/docs/Dependencies.md

 - openssl: The open-source implementation of the SSL and TLS protocols.
 - coreutils: sha256sum is part of this package.
 This is very likely part of your setup already.
 - perl: Apparently shasum comes with the perl package, at least in Ubuntu, so probably you have it already.
+- pkg-config: A helper tool to manage libraries and include paths.

 ## Libraries